- Adoption (Amendment) Act 2013

 - The agent/agency handling the adoption is properly accredited by the Central Authority of the sending State

-- The AAI or a body accredited to do so by the AAI must transmit the HSE assessment report to the central authority of the state of origin.
+- The AAI or a body accredited to do so by the AAI must transmit the Child and Family Agency assessment report to the central authority of the state of origin.